 What is a Financial Analyst?

-A financial analyst is a professional who thoroughly examines financial data to help investment decisions, evaluate company performance, and predict economic trends.
+A financial analyst is a professional who thoroughly examines financial data to help with investment decisions, evaluate company performance, and predict economic trends.
 They use their expertise in statistics, data analysis, and financial modeling to create financial strategies that will help companies or individual clients make better decisions for their firm’s well-being.

 But exactly what does a financial analyst do?
 Here are the key financial analyst roles and responsibilities: